-Hazard/Issue Risk Control Measure Fire spreading Fires are to be located where there is minimal risk of damage to any of the important conservation features of the site The fire site should be chosen with care to minimise the risk of fire spreading, e.g. use previously used sites, keeping clear of dry vegetation and overhanging trees or scrub Fires should be kept small, or not started at all, under very strong or gusty wind conditions The fire should be kept to a manageable size and fed steadily with suitable cut-down sized items Fire control A designated fire attendant should remain with the fire throughout the working party and be in control of its feeding and size Fire attendants should wear suitable non-flammable clothing Long handled forks should be used to move/arrange items on the fire so as to avoid working too close to the fire A helmet with face guard will be available to wear in close proximity to fires Flammable liquids are not to be used to assist starting fires; fire lighters are acceptable Flammable liquids, e.g. fuel for powered tools, are to be kept well away from fires Dangerous materials, e.g. aerosol cans, are not to be added to fires While the fire is burning the fire attendant will watch out for any sparks, blown embers or flames that might spread the fire and put out any that occur.
+Hazard/Issue Risk Control Measure Fire spreading Fires are to be located where there is minimal risk of damage to any of the important conservation features of the site and on as level a site as possible The fire site should be chosen with care to minimise the risk of fire spreading, e.g. use previously used sites, keeping clear of dry vegetation and overhanging trees or scrub Fires should be kept small, or not started at all, under very strong or gusty wind conditions The fire should be kept to a manageable size and fed steadily with suitable cut-down sized items Fire control A designated fire attendant should remain with the fire throughout the working party and be in control of its feeding and size Fire attendants should wear suitable non-flammable clothing Volunteers should be aware that fires can emit sparks and hot particles which can land on clothing and exposed skin.
+Protection, such as wearing hats, and keeping a suitable distance from the fire can mitigate any damage.
+Also, it should be noted that standing too close to a hot fire can impair modern plastic lens coatings Long handled forks should be used to move/arrange items on the fire so as to avoid working too close to the fire A helmet with face guard will be available to wear in close proximity to fires Flammable liquids are not to be used to assist starting fires; fire lighters are acceptable Flammable liquids, e.g. fuel for powered tools, are to be kept well away from fires Dangerous materials, e.g. aerosol cans, are not to be added to fires While the fire is burning the fire attendant will watch out for any sparks, blown embers or flames that might spread the fire and put out any that occur.
 Fire beater tools should be located near the fire site when circumstances dictate.
 At the end of a working party the fire should be allowed to die down and the edges made tidy A fire should only be left after it has died down and there is confidence that the fire will not spread